-The innovative tourism precinct in the park will include twin skywalks which will be built 100m apart at the Inyaka Wookai Watju site (the West Loop) which will project 25m and 17m beyond the gorge rim, more than 100m above the Murchison River.
+The innovative tourism precinct in the park includes the twin skywalks, built 100m apart at the Inyaka Wookai Watju site (the West Loop), which project 25m and 17m beyond the gorge rim, more than 100m above the Murchison River.
 The complete redevelopment of the existing West Loop Lookout includes parking for coaches, RVs/campervans, walking trails, interpretative signage, a kiosk, shade shelters and toilets.

-The inland gorge sites of the National Park are open from 6am - 6pm daily (from sunrise to sunset), at a cost of $15 per vehicle (carrying up to 12 passengers.
+The inland gorge sites of Kalbarri National Park are open from 6am - 6pm daily (from sunrise to sunset).
+National Park entry is $15.00 per vehicle, carrying up to 12 passengers.

 Can I go on a tour?